-This is our final hummingbird news update for spring 2022.
-Thank you for following along and sharing your observations.
-Please continue to report observations of territorial behavior, courtship displays, nests, eggs, and nectaring activity throughout summer.
-And mark your calendars: June 20–26 is Pollinator Week!
+This is our final hummingbird news update for spring 2023.
+Thank you for following along and sharing your observational reports.
+Please continue to report territorial behavior, courtship displays, nests, eggs, and nectaring activity to Journey North throughout the summer.
+And mark your calendars: June 19 – 25 is Pollinator Week!

 Another Great Season